centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/install.md

 systemctl restart centreon-map
 ```

-The space used by Centreon MAP server is directly determined by the
+The space used by Centreon MAP (Legacy) server is directly determined by the
 number of elements you add into your views.
 An element is any graphical
-object in Centreon MAP.
+object in Centreon MAP (Legacy).
 Most elements (like hosts, groups, etc.) have
 children which must be included in the count.

 > These values are applied after optimization of Centreon MAP tables.